 - DTD’s Sudden Decline.
 DTD had the second fastest time in Prelims, though it’s unclear which of their two buggies did it (the “History of the Sweepstakes” article in the 1966 Buggy Book says that DTD’s 5-time winner, #12, was a DNF during the Prelims, but our photo of the starting line for the 1954 Finals indicates that #12 did advance), while PiKA’s new buggy finished 3rd.
 But in the Finals, DTD ran into trouble, as their bearings froze (per the 1966 “History of the Sweepstakes” article), leaving PiKA to take 2nd and DTD to settle for 3rd.
 1954 spelled the end of DTD’s run at the top level of the sport.

 - PiKA’s Design Winner.
 PiKA built a new buggy for 1954, which was a laminated wood buggy.
 That buggy was designed to look somewhat similar to ATO’s Andy I, and the design was good enough to win Design Comp and finish 2nd in the race.
-ATO, meanwhile, had their new buggy, Green Flash, finish 2nd in Design Comp and win the race.
+ATO, meanwhile, had their top buggy, Green Flash (which we think was a modified version of 1953’s #8, and would ultimately become Andy I), finish 2nd in Design Comp and win the race.